balogsun/maven-java-builds/README.md

 ## Deploying Your Application

-To deploy your application to Nexus:
+To deploy your application to Nexus, run:

 ```
 mvn clean deploy